ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 #### GPUs/Worker

-If you select the 48GB GPU tier, you will be able to assign more than one GPU per worker.
-This is only available to the 48GB tier and not any of the other GPU tiers.
+You can assign more than one GPU per worker for GPU tiers that support multi-GPU configurations.

 #### Idle Timeout